Comparison of TG Therapeutics Inc. (TGTX) and Anchiano Therapeutics Ltd (NASDAQ:ANCN) | New Business Observer

 |-72.5%

-For the past year TG Therapeutics Inc. had bullish trend while Anchiano Therapeutics Ltd had bearish trend.
+For the past year TG Therapeutics Inc. has 82.68% stronger performance while Anchiano Therapeutics Ltd has -72.5% weaker performance.

 Summary